I am a physician. I take care of sick people. And I am fed up with America’s systems making people sicker.

 We can do better.
 And we will.

-This means Congress should pass a Medicare for All bill that truly expands access to care and meaningfully engages on social determinants of health such as housing, poverty, food insecurity, and education.
+This means Congress should pass legislation that expands Medicare for all that want it.
+And, this legislation needs to meaningfully engage on social determinants of health such as housing, poverty, food insecurity, and education.

-As we move down the path towards Medicare for All, we need to be practical about the realities of the pace of social change.
+As we fight for universal coverage, we need to be practical about the realities of the pace of social change.
 Congress should also pursue changes to our current system that will immediately improve the health of communities because we maintain a moral obligation to help families now.

 Lowering Medicare’s eligibility age to 50